chef/chef-web-docs/includes_search/includes_search_query_syntax.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-|search query syntax| A search query has the following syntax:
+A search query is comprised of two parts: the key and the search pattern.
+A search query has the following syntax:

 .. code-block:: ruby